astronomer/docs/learn/airflow-dag-parameters.md

 | `on_failure_callback`                   | A function to be executed after a failed DAG run. |
 | `sla_miss_callback`   | A function to be executed when a DAG misses its defined [Service Level Agreement (SLA)](error-notifications-in-airflow.md#airflow-service-level-agreements) |

-See [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks) for more information.

 :::tip

-Astronomer customers can use Astro alerts instead of or in addition to Airflow callbacks.
+On Astro, you can use Astro alerts instead of or in addition to Airflow callbacks.
 See [When to use Airflow or Astro alerts for your pipelines on Astro](https://docs.astronomer.io/astro/best-practices/airflow-vs-astro-alerts) for more information.

 :::

-## Other
+## Other parameters

 Other DAG parameters include: